You have successfully completed your Braces journey and are now moving on to the maintenance phase!

 Patients with a fixed lingual retainer may also use a Waterpik Water Flosser as an easier and faster alternative to flossing.
-It is to be done in conjunction brushing to ensure you are plaque free!
+It is to be done in addition to regular brushing to ensure you are stay plaque free!

 How often should I wear my Retainers?

-Research has shown that relapse of tooth positions is the most intense in the 1st year after braces/ Invisalign treatment is complete.
-Your 1st year retainer wear is critical.
-Thereafter, retainers should be worn at night.
+Research has shown that relapse of tooth positions is the most intense in the 1st year after completing braces/ Invisalign treatment.
+Retainer wear is critical for stabilizing treatment results.

 If you have forgotten to wear your retainers for a few days, the retainers will feel tight when you next put them on.

-Wear the retainers FULL TIME for the next 1 month.
-The retainers must be fully seated into position to help move teeth back into place.
-If there is no improvement after 1 month, do give us a call at 67379797 to book a review appointment.
+Wear the retainers FULL TIME (except during eating and brushing teeth) for the next 1 month to act like ‘mini Invisalign’.
+The retainers must be fully seated to help move teeth back into place.

 Next 6 months 10 to 12 hours DAILY